 There are numerous factors that contribute to the overall success of Dingman Delaware Middle School.
 Ms. Ruth Schneck, sixth grade teacher, credits the professional staff for creating a positive atmosphere.
 “We’re a team,” commented Schneck.
 “We listen to and talk with one another.
 We laugh together and are supportive of each other.
 The students certainly benefit from that.”

 Several staff members believe that consistency is vital to the success of the school.
-Says Michele Barnes, member of the secretarial staff since 1995: “My job is very challenging, yet I’m never bored.
+Says Michele Barnes, former DDMS secretarial staff from 1995 till retiring in August of 2020: “My job is very challenging, yet I’m never bored.
 It’s consistency that makes this school successful.”

 It is evident that there is no single ingredient that comprises the DDMS “recipe for success.”
 Staff members are passionate about education and provide their students with the best experience possible.
 Dingman Delaware Middle School truly is “Where the Best Get Better.”